jasone/sqlive/docs/docs.md

 You should first create a virtual view joining customer and orders with a query of the form: create virtual view customer_orders as select * from customer, orders where c_custkey = o_custkey;
 And then use customer_orders directly.
-PS: You can ignore this error message with --always-allow-join (not recommended).
+PS: You can ignore this error message with --always-allow-joins (not recommended).
 PS2: don't forget you can add indexes to virtual views.
 ```